 My third day in Canada, and it was time to move up to Whistler.
 After a two-hour drive along the sea to sky highway, I checked into another Canadian Pacific hotel, the Chateau Whistler, which is situated between the two mountains (Whistler and Blackcombe), and is the perfect base for exploring all that both of these resorts has to offer.

 The following morning I was taken to the top of Whistler mountain for breakfast before getting my first ski lesson.
-Unfortunately, I sprained my ankle during the snowplough so I missed the afternoon lesson and the following morning's cross-country skiing run.
-I managed to survive this tragedy by consoling myself with the hotel's facilities, which included a half-inside-half-outside swimming pool!
+I learned how to snowplough and cross-country ski.
+In between, I enjoyed the hotel's facilities!
+This included a half-inside-half-outside swimming pool!
 Sounds strange, I know--but believe me, it was fantastic!
-After a very relaxing morning, I found myself heading back to the slopes.
-Although this time, rather than skiing, I would be snowmobiling.
+The next day, heading back to the slopes I was snowmobiling.
 I highly recommend this, and found it the perfect way to end my stay in the number one ski resort in North America.

 The last hotel on this trip was the CP Waterfront Centre Hotel, situated at the harbour, within walking distance of Gastown and The Lookout at Harbour Centre Tower.
 The hotel is a triangular shape and so can offer three different views of the city: Stanley Park, the harbour and the city centre.
 My final evening in Canada was spent on a Christmas cruise along False Creek, watching the parade of ferries all with their Christmas lights trailing behind.

-Vancouver is such a fantastic and clean city (especially since January 2000, when the entire city turned non-smoking) with so much to offer, that three nights were just not enough!
+Vancouver is such a fantastic and clean city with so much to offer, that three nights were just not enough!
 So needless to say I shall be planning a return trip soon.
 Why not let me help to plan yours?

 If you'd like to know more email me: firstname.lastname@example.org